nuraalia/nuraalia.github.io/woc_childbirth.md

 <img src="images/interview_questions_woc_childbirth.png?raw=true"/>

-For the full project report, see: [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For the full project report, see: [Empathy and Racism During Childbirth](/pdf/nura_edits_201_writeup.pdf).
+For a Powerpoint presentation of this project, see: [Empathy and Racism During Childbirth Powerpoint](/pdf/201_project_slides.pdf).